jimon/fgdesignpatterns21/markdown/03_state.md

 ```
 Implement a character class with states forming a DFA.
 Where nodes are character states like standing, walking, jumping, crouch, attack, etc and events are keyboard inputs, animation endings, etc.

-- Model the state graph on paper (optionally, try graphviz online).
+- Model the state graph on paper (optionally, try graphviz online or any other graph editor with autolayout).
 - Implement DFA as nested switch-cases.
 - Implement DFA as LUT.